Godfrey Sapula

-Godfrey Zolile Sapula (born 7 November 1973) is a former South African soccer player and coach is the current coach of the SAFA Women's League side Mamelodi Sundowns Ladies.
+Godfrey Zolile Sapula (born 7 November 1973) is a former South African soccer player and coach who played as a midfielder.
+He is the current coach of the SAFA Women's League side Mamelodi Sundowns Ladies.

+He was named the PSL player of the season in 2006 and player's player of the season in 2007.
+He was named the 2025 SAFA Women's League coach of the season.

 Club career

 He played for Premier Soccer League clubs Jomo Cosmos, Orlando Pirates, Mamelodi Sundowns and Platinum Stars, Chilean club Colo-Colo, Turkish club Ankaragücü and the South African national team.